Daredevil (film)

 of the same name created by Stan Lee and Bill Everett.
 The film stars Ben Affleck as Matt Murdock, a blind lawyer who fights for justice in the courtroom and on the streets of New York as the masked vigilante Daredevil.
 Jennifer Garner, Michael Clarke Duncan, Colin Farrell, Joe Pantoliano, Jon Favreau, and David Keith also star in supporting roles.

 The film began development in 1997 at 20th Century Fox and in 1999 transferred to Columbia Pictures, before New Regency acquired the rights to the character in 2000.
 Johnson shot the film primarily in Downtown Los Angeles despite the Hell's Kitchen, Manhattan setting of the film and comics.
 Rhythm and Hues Studios were hired to handle the film's CGI.
 Graeme Revell composed the score, which was released on cassette and CD in March 2003, whereas the various artists' soundtrack album, Daredevil: The Album, was released in February.

 Daredevil was released in the United States on February 14, 2003, by 20th Century Fox.
 The film received mixed reviews from critics.
-It became the second-biggest February release to that time and went on to a worldwide total gross of $179.2 million against a production budget of $78 million, becoming a box-office success.
+It became the second-biggest February release to that time and went on to a worldwide total gross of $180 million against a production budget of $78 million, becoming a box-office success.
 In 2004, an R-rated director's cut of Daredevil was released, reincorporating approximately 30 minutes of the film, and reviews were more positive than for the theatrical version.

 A spin-off film, Elektra, with Garner reprising her role as Elektra Natchios, was released in 2005 to critical and commercial failure.
-The rights to the character eventually reverted to Marvel, who rebooted him in the Marvel Cinematic Universe (MCU) with Charlie Cox in the role, starting with the self-titled Netflix television series.
+The rights to the character eventually reverted to Marvel, who rebooted him in the Marvel Cinematic Universe (MCU) with Charlie Cox in the role, starting with the Netflix self-titled television series.
 Garner reprised her role as Elektra in the 2024 film Deadpool & Wolverine.